Cas Tan Tin

 |Open to public:||Yes|

-The houses like the Tan Tin House were constructed in the period after the ‘Torto Houses’ made of loam which also form part of our rural heritage.
-Most of these houses were surrounded by a large tract of land often used for cultivation.
+The term “Cunucu houses” is derived from their prevalence in rural (‘Cunucu’) areas.
+These houses, such as the Tan Tin House, were constructed during the period following the ‘Torto Houses,’ which were made of clay and are also part of our rural heritage.
+Many of these homes were surrounded by expansive plots of land frequently used for farming.